ellessenne/rsimsum/README.md

 results, inferring colours and facetting by data-generating mechanisms.
-`rsimsum` includes methods to produce (1) plots of summary statistics with confidence intervals based on Monte Carlo standard errors (forest plots, bar plots, and lolly plots), (2) zipper plots to graphically visualise coverage by directly plotting confidence intervals, and (3) heat plots.
-The latter is a visualisation type that has not been traditionally used to present results of simulation studies, and consists in a mosaic plot where the factor on the x-axis is the methods compared with the current simulation study and the factor on the y-axis is one of the data-generating factors, as selected by the user.
+`rsimsum` includes methods to produce (1) plots of summary statistics with confidence intervals based on Monte Carlo standard errors (forest plots, lolly plots), (2) zipper plots to graphically visualise coverage by directly plotting confidence intervals, (3) plots for method-wise comparisons of estimates and standard errors (scatter plots, Bland-Altman plots, ridgelines plots), and (4) heat plots.
+The latter is a visualisation type that has not been traditionally used to present results of simulation studies, and consists in a mosaic plot where the factor on the x-axis is the methods compared with the current simulation study and the factor on the y-axis is the data-generating factors.
 Each tile of the mosaic plot is coloured according to the value of the summary statistic of interest, with a red colour representing values above the target value and a blue colour representing values below the